Gammelkebab/Gammelcraft/README.md

 9. Make sure your account is selected in the drop-down menu on the bottom of the launcher window.

-10. go to Instances tab
+10. Go to Instances tab

 11. Start the pack.